abritton2002/personal-hub/README.md

 ```

 ## Usage
-- Visit the dashboard to capture ideas, view project updates, and see your latest Substack articles.
+- Visit your dashboard to see your latest GitHub projects and Substack posts.
-- Click "View README" on any GitHub project to see its overview.
+- Click "View README" to see project overviews.
 - Mobile-friendly and can be accessed remotely with Ngrok or Tailscale.

 ## Folder Structure